-The miserable rain soaked streets of Kanda provide the backdrop for this afternoon.
+The miserable rain-soaked streets of Kanda provide the backdrop for this afternoon.
 Two simultaneous events are taking place here today, both having very little in common with the other.
-The events do however mix two of my favorite things: books, and curry.
+The events do however mix two of my favourite things: books, and curry.
 I have previously visited Kanda when changing trains, and my first impressions of the area were far from positive.

 Jinbōchō is named after Nagaharu Jinbō, a samurai who used to live here back in the days; although they took his name, there is little to no information about him on the Internet.
 Perhaps I can find something about him in one of the many history books on sale here today.

 Book Town is great.
 One side of the street is exclusively used bookshops.
 Little lanterns line the length of the street, and outside the usual shops, a massive corridor of small bookcases stretches the length of the event.
 On a normal day of book shopping, you would be spoilt for choice, but today, at the 55th Kanda Used Book Festival, the amount of used books in one area is more than anywhere else in the world.

 There is a shop specialising in only fashion books, another selling just manga comics, and another selling rare history books; they even have one book for sale for ¥350000.
 There is something I find calming about walking the aisles of a bookshop.
 Nobody is here trying to tout me into their shop, nobody asks me to enter when I am already inside, and nobody inside is speaking.
 The squeaking sound of my wet shoes the only thing disturbing the silence.

 The bookshops actually never end.
 I see some arrows painted on the floor, so follow them to a small charity run street festival.
 There are rows of stalls selling various different foods.
 One man is sitting at a table which appears to be the place people are dumping their used plates and cutlery.
 I look at the man, and he just shrugs his shoulders; he doesn’t know why he is sitting there either.